SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-add-a-printer/rule.md

 ---
 type: rule
-title: Do you know how to add a printer server?
+title: Do you know how to add a print server?
 uri: print-server
 authors:
   - title: Stanley Sidik